scodec/hexdump4s/README.md

 println(bytes.decodeAscii)
 // Left(java.nio.charset.MalformedInputException: Input length = 1)

+println(bytes.drop(4).take(15).decodeAsciiLenient)
+// mypackage.Line�
 ```

 Inpsecting the hex string provides some clues about how Scala Pickling has serialized the `Line` and `Point` types.
 The right half of the vector shows the integers 1, 2, 3 and then 4, 5, 6, and there's a `0xfb` character preceeding each triple.
 The left half of the vector has a dense section of bytes mostly in the `0x50-0x80` range.
-Decoding the whole vector as ASCII fails, but decoding it leniently, where unmappable charaters are replaced with `�`, shows that the fully qualified class name of `Line` is included.
+Decoding the whole vector as ASCII fails, but decoding part of it leniently, where unmappable charaters are replaced with `�`, shows that the fully qualified class name of `Line` is included.

 We can do more experiments in a similar way -- e.g., changing one of the paramters to one of our `Point` instances and comparing the hex output to the original output, confirming the change occurs where we expect.
 We may also want to use `drop` and `take` and other operations on `ByteVector` when exploring the example output.
 To assist with visual inspection of the results, let's define a utility function to print a hex dump with 16 bytes per line.